Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Vilcabamba Trek:

-The Vilcabamba Trek takes you through the Vilcabamba mountain range, offering a remote and less-tourist experience.
+The Vilcabamba Trek takes you through the Vilcabamba mountain range, offering a remote and less-touristy experience.
 It includes visits to archaeological sites like Espíritu Pampa.

 • Comparison: